John Peter Altgeld: Unsuccessful 1896 reelection campaign

 The Pullman incident and the Haymarket pardons were used against Altgeld by his conservative enemies.
-In 1896, Altgeld was ineligible to run for president (since he was born in Germany), but he led the fight against the Cleveland forces.
+Altgeld was ineligible to run for president (since he was born in Germany), but he led the fight against the Cleveland forces in 1896.
 Altgeld publicly broke from Cleveland and his conservative supporters.
 Altgeld helped split the Democratic Party during the 1896 presidential election into Free Silver and Bourbon Democrats.
 He ran for re-election on the same ticket with Democratic presidential nominee William Jennings Bryan.
 Altgeld had not supported Bryan for the nomination and hesitated to support the "Free Silver" plank that was central to Bryan's campaign.
 Harper's Weekly warned that Bryan would be a puppet of Altgeld, whom it referred to as "the ambitious and unscrupulous Illinois communist."
 However, Bryan, who was being hurt by Republican charges that he was a stooge for Altgeld, avoided the governor and did not endorse him.

 Republicans in Illinois focused their attacks on Altgeld.
 Theodore Roosevelt, before an audience of 13,000 cheering partisans in Chicago, said Altgeld was "one who would connive at wholesale murder," who "condones and encourages the most infamous of murders," and who "would substitute for the government of Washington and Lincoln a red welter of lawlessness and dishonesty as fantastic and vicious as the Paris Commune."
-Altgeld campaigned energetically despite his failing health, and was defeated by John R. Tanner; Altgeld outpolled his party's presidential candidate, Bryan, by 10,000 votes in Illinois.
+Altgeld campaigned energetically despite his failing health, but was defeated by John R. Tanner; Altgeld outpolled his party's presidential candidate, Bryan, by 10,000 votes in Illinois.

 Chicago mayoral candidacies

 1899

 Altgeld was a political opponent of Carter H. Harrison, Jr. (1860–1953), who had been elected Mayor of Chicago in 1897.
-Altgeld believed that Harrison aimed to spearhead conservative forces in the Democratic Party at the national level and that if he were re-elected as mayor Harrison would have the power to hand pick conservative delegates to the 1900 Democratic National Convention.
+Altgeld believed that Harrison aimed to spearhead conservative forces in the Democratic Party at the national level and that if Harrison were re-elected as mayor he would have the power to handpick conservative delegates to the 1900 Democratic National Convention.
 Finding Harrison's prospective opponent, a "Free Silver" Republican, a less offensive option, Altgeld decided to himself run for Mayor – having faint hope of victory himself, but seeking to split away the progressive Democratic vote and thereby send Harrison to defeat.

 Altgeld charged that Harrison was building a political machine and that his administration was corrupt, publicly claiming in March 1899 that Harrison's administration was complicit in the theft of city funds by political allies in connection with city public works projects.

 In his final campaign, Altgeld ran for mayor of Chicago as the candidate of the Municipal Ownership Party.
-He finished third, garnering more than 15% percent of the vote, but was unable to achieve his ulterior motive, the defeat of Mayor Carter Harrison.
+He finished third, garnering more than 15 percent of the vote, but was unable to achieve his ulterior motive, the defeat of Mayor Carter Harrison.